BiznetGIO/biznetgio.github.io/docs/guide/deployment-staging.md

 ### 3. release
-Release stage is step push/upload successfull image built to our registry image.
+Release stage is step push/upload successfull container image to our registry image.
 This step register an image container with tag `latest` and ready to deploy on staging server.
 <p align="center">
 	<img src="../img/pipeline-giov2api-release.png">